Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **The Savings with InShip**

-      This time-consuming, expensive process, which can include as many as 10 steps per invoice, has been estimated to cost (minimum) US$5.30 (€4.50) per item (source: PWC).
+      This time-consuming, expensive process, which can include as many as 10 steps per invoice, has been estimated to cost (minimum) €4.50 (US$5.30) per item (source: PWC).

-      With InShip, the cost can be minimized to only 53 US cents (45 euro-cents) per item.
-InShip has been proven to save users between 80 – 90 percent, compared to manual accounts payable processing.
+      InShip has been proven to save users between 80 – 90%, compared to manual accounts payable processing.

-      Why is InShip so Cost Effective?
+      **Why is InShip so Cost-Effective?**

       InShip’s online functionalities eliminate manual Accounts Payable processing by automating associated workflows.
-With InShip:

       **Step 1 -** Suppliers email invoices, statements, and related documents to a secure online address